current projects

 What does Art and Working Life reveal about the limits of state-funded cultural democracy?

-I have researched and published on Art and Working Life extensively, as the primary case study of my doctoral thesis, The Subsidy Question: Community Theatre and the Integral State (University of Sydney, 2025), in academic journals Australasian Drama Studies (2025) and Amfiteater (forthcoming 2025), and for wider audiences through The Conversation
+I have researched and published on Art and Working Life extensively, as the primary case study of my doctoral thesis, The Subsidy Question: Community Theatre and the Integral State (University of Sydney, 2025), in academic journals Australasian Drama Studies (2025) and Amfiteater (forthcoming 2026), and for wider audiences through The Conversation and ABC Nightlife.

-It now forms the foundation of my first book project, which uses Art and Working Life to reframe the politics of cultural policy in late twentieth-century Australia.
+It is now the focus of my first book, which explores the cultural politics of neoliberalism in late twentieth-century Australia.

 Art and Working Life funding model (1987).
 Poster issued by the Australia Council for the Arts, courtesy of the National Library of Australia.